If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is acute bronchitis?

-Acute bronchitis is an infection of the bronchial (say: “brawn-kee-ull”) tree.
-The bronchial tree is made up of the tubes that carry air into your lungs.
-When these tubes get infected, they swell and mucus (thick fluid) forms inside them.
-This makes it hard for you to breathe.
+Acute bronchitis is a contagious viral infection that causes inflammation of the bronchial tubes.
+These are the airways that carry air into your lungs.
+When these tubes get infected, they swell.
+Mucus (thick fluid) forms inside them.
+This narrows the airways, making it harder for you to breathe.

 The symptoms of acute bronchitis can include:

 - A cough that may bring up clear, yellow or green mucus